mwzero/mkjava/README.md

 Generally, this repository is used as a "sandbox" to try new code, libraries, and framework before to adopt in real projects.

+The POM contains the following modules:

+- drools: how to use drools including features such as loading external rules files, using drools rule template, etc..
+- sandbox: a container for spare parts such as logs, tracer, etc..